rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 #################################
 :Limitation: There is random excess distribution between the feed-in sink and the excess sink when no feed-in-tariff is assumed in the system.
 :Reason: Since there is no feed-in-tariff to benefit from, the MVS randomly distributes the excess energy between the feed-in and excess sinks.
 As such, the distribution of excess energy changes when running several simulations for the same input files.
-:Implications:

-On the first glance, the distribution of excess energy onto both feed-in sind and excess sink may seem off to the end-user.
-Other than these inconviniences, there are no real implications that affect the capacity and dispatch optimization.
+:Implications: On the first glance, the distribution of excess energy onto both feed-in sink and excess sink may seem off to the end-user.
+Other than these inconveniences, there are no real implications that affect the capacity and dispatch optimization.
 When a degree of self-supply and self-consumption is defined, the limitation might tarnish these results.

 .. _reshare-label: